Mayeu/mayeu.me/source/blog/2013-05-26-getting-your-e-mail-out-of-the-cloud.md

 ## Setting up OpenSMTPD

+Just before going head first in the OpenSMTPD configuration, this command may help you during the configuration:

+* Test the config file `smtpd -n`
+* Launch OpenSMTPD in foreground and with debug output `smtpd -dv`
+* Trace some worker `smtpctl trace <name>`
+* See the queue `smtpctl show queue`
+* See some message `smtpctl show <msg_id>`
+* Schedule things `smtpctl schedule`

+The `smtpctl` command can do a lot of usefull things, check it :)

 ### Local email reception

 First basic settings, we setup the local e-mail reception to our personnal